IIEWFL/prog6221-part-1-st10454975-Samukelisiwe-Zwane/README.md

 ## Overview

 This project implements a basic console-based chatbot designed to raise awareness about cybersecurity.
 It provides a friendly greeting, interacts with the user, offers predefined responses to common cybersecurity questions, and includes basic input validation.
 The chatbot's user interface is enhanced with multimedia elements such as a voice greeting, an ASCII image, and coloured text formatting.
-This project also demonstrates the use of GitHub for version control and Continuous Integration (CI) using GitHub Actions.

 ## Learning Objectives